FlowerWrong/xmpp4j/README.md

 #### TODO

+- [ ] only allow some ip for register
 - [ ] hack for friends chat
 - [ ] hack for save group users
 - [ ] write http api for chat history